| 20251105 |

 (16)

-HOUSING AND HOMELESSNESS COMMITTEE REPORT relative to
+MANAGEMENT COMMITTEE REPORT relative to the inclusion of

 Recommendations for Council action: